snipe/banbuilder/README.md

 Legacy Database
 ---------------
-Theses file offer over 800 words ready to use in banned words lists for projects.
+When this project was first started, it was used to compile a database of swear words in every permutation for scenarios where regex wasn't possible for whatever reason).
+While the regex method is much better, the legacy full (non-regexy) databases contain over 800 words ready to use in banned words lists for projects.

 Current file types are:

 - SQL
 - CSV